Doist/reactist/examples/README.md

    A versatile Modal with a Header, Body and Actions.
 2. [Button](examples/button/README.md)

-   A Button which can take on different states (e.g. act as a loading indicator).s
+   A Button which can take on different states (e.g. act as a loading indicator).

 # [How to run an example](#how-to-run)